-Cash, trade and other receivables and security deposits previously classified as loans and receivables are held to collect contractual cash flows and give rise to cash flows representing SPPI.
+Cash, trade and other receivables (excluding advances to suppliers and officers and employees) and security deposits previously classified as loans and receivables are held to collect contractual cash flows and give rise to cash flows representing SPPI.
 These are now classified and measured as financial assets at amortized cost.